whahoo/aba-tools/README.md

 An ABA file is the most common way in Australia to import batch transactions to use for online banking.
 This is different from the American Bankers Asciation format.

+## Usage

+Currently this is not usable, still building.

+'''bash
+  npm install aba-tools
+'''

 # ABA (Cemtex) File Format
 Source: http://www.cemtexaba.com/aba-format/cemtex-aba-file-format-details.html